Montgomery St. Peter Montgomery St. Peter

 North Stradbroke Island

 A protected island home to Australian wildlife like kangaroo, wallaby and koala.
-Its seaside cliffs and lengthy white sand beaches offer opportunities to spot marine creatures like manta rays, sea turtles, humpback whale, dolphins and sharks.
+Its seaside cliffs and lengthy white sand beaches offer opportunities to spot marine creatures like manta rays, sea turtles, humpback whales, dolphins and sharks.

 North Gorge Walk.
 A cliffside nature walk through forested paths with scenic views of the coast.
 Come here to spot all types of marine and wildlife.
-Kangaroos and wallaby can be spotted grazing on grass and resting in the shade.
+Kangaroos and wallabies can be spotted grazing on grass and resting in the shade.
 Manta rays gracefully glide underwater, sea turtles surface for breaths of air, pods of dolphins porpoise in the waves and sharks hunt for prey.

 Humpback Whale Migration.
 Humpback whales migrate along the eastern coast of Queensland between June and November.
 Pods of whales spray geysers of water and continually breach the surface with a massive splash.
 The best views of them can be seen from the cliffside lookouts along the North Gorge Walk.